Handyfon/simplemobile/README.md

 - Integration with [Touch VTT](https://github.com/Oromis/touch-vtt)
 - Add a mobile style for some module (CUB, MidiQOL, Better Rolls)
 - Integration with [mobile-improvement](https://gitlab.com/fvtt-modules-lab/mobile-improvements)
+- Integration with [VTTExternalActorViewer](https://github.com/ardittristan/VTTExternalActorViewer) for load only the character sheet without anything else (suggestion Brent Rogers on trello)

 ## if you want to contribute financially check out the